Rasteph/OWILogitechF310Control/README.md

   - joyInfo.py

  What needs to be started to use the Logitech F310 Gampepad as controller:
-  - 1. start RobotArm.py
+  1. run RobotArm.py
-  - 2. start controlRobotArm.py
+  2. run controlRobotArm.py
-  - 3. push desired button ;)
+  3. push desired button ;)